Sasha Sokol: Solo career

 In 1997, she returned to the music scene with an album titled 11:11, released by Sony Mexico.
 The first single, Seras el Aire, was a huge hit and is one of her signature songs.
+Other hit singles included "Ya no te extraño" and "En la ciudad."
+Music videos were recorded for Seras el aire and Ya no te extraño.
+Not only was the album a success in Mexico, it was also a success in Spain, where it was also released.
 Right before she started a 1998 tour titled 11:11 acústico (11:11 Acoustic), which was to take place throughout Mexico and certain countries in Central and South America, her international tour was cancelled because of her mother's hospitalization and eventual death.

 In 1998, Sökol joined all original founding members of the Mexican pop group Timbiriche in an international tour, and they recorded a double album titled El concierto.

 In 2004, she returned once again to the music scene, after a long absence, with the album Por un amor.
 This album is distinct to her fans as it is not of the pop music genre, but one that belongs to the traditional Mexican music genre, rancheras.

 In 2005, Sokol participated in the reality show Big Brother VIP and won the grand prize.

 In 2006, she recorded the song "No encuentro un momento pa' olvidar" with the Spanish singer Miguel Bosé.

 In 2007, she joined the original founding members of Timbiriche (except Paulina Rubio because of an international solo tour) to celebrate the 25th anniversary of the group.
-In 2010, the same six founding members of Timbiriche went on tour again.

 In 2010, Sökol returned to the pop music genre with her seventh pop album, and eighth album overall, Tiempo Amarillo.

 Up to 2010, Sasha had earned four platinum albums, three gold albums and one diamond album in her solo career.

 In 2012, Sökol joined Erik Rubin and Benny Ibarra, fellow members of the pop group Timbiriche, and released Primera Fila: Sasha Benny Erik, a live album featuring their greatest hits as a musical trio called Sasha, Benny y Erik.
 The album includes three hits from each artist, three cover songs and one new track.
 The unique aspect of this live album is that they sing all 13 tracks together.
-At the end of 2013, the album Primera Fila: Sasha Benny Erik was officially recognized by AMPROFON as the best-selling album in Mexico that year, but the was the third best selling album overall when accounting for the cumulative sales of other top albums since their original release dates.
-In late 2014, Sasha, Benny y Erik will release their first studio album "Vuelta al Sol" and release "Esta Noche" as their first single.
+At the end of 2013, the album Primera Fila: Sasha Benny Erik was officially recognized by AMPROFON as the best-selling album in Mexico that year, but was only the third best selling album overall when accounting for the cumulative sales of other top albums since their original release dates.
+In late 2014, Sasha, Benny y Erik released their first studio album "Vuelta al Sol" with "Esta Noche" as their first single.

 In 2017, Sasha joined the original founding members of Timbiriche (current line up includes original members Sasha Sokol, Benny Ibarra, Alix Bauer, Erik Rubin, Mariana Garza and Diego Schoening) to celebrate the 35th anniversary of the group.
-The tour will continue into 2018.
+The tour continued into 2018.